Linear Convergence Rate Analysis of a Class of Exact First-Order Distributed Methods for Weight-Balanced Time-Varying Networks and Uncoordinated Step Sizes: Analytical and Numerical Studies of Robustness of the Methods

-with $c = 10^{-3}$ and $z^k_i = u^k_i+\nabla f_i(x^k_i).$ We refer to this method as \emph{line search}.
+It is worth noting that there are no convergence guarantees for the line search method.
+The rationale for including a comparison with it is to show that the method \cite{dsg} exhibits a significantly higher degree of robustness with respect to a meaningful, time-varying and node-varying, local step size strategy that can be employed.
 For comparison, we also consider the method with fixed step-size $d^k_i = \dM $ for every $k$ and every $i=1,\dots,n.$ The choices of the matrix $B^k$ are given by $B^k=0$ (plot (a) in Figure 1), $\ B^k=\dM^{-1}I$ (plot (b)) and $B^k = \dM^{-1}\mathcal W^k$ (plot(c)), where for the case $B\neq 0$ the choice is made following \cite{dusan}.
 Notice that the case $d_i^k=d_{max}$ and $B^k=0$ corresponds to \cite{diging, harnessing} with constant, coordinated step-sizes.
 We consider increasing values of $\dM$ in $[\frac{1}{50L}, \frac{10}{L}]$, while we fix $\dm=10^{-8}$ as, in the considered framework, we saw that its choice does not influence the performance of the methods significantly. \\ In Figure 1 we plot the results in the case where the underlying network is symmetric and timevarying, defined as follows: we consider a network $G$ with $n=25$ nodes undirected and connected, generated as a random geometric graph with communication radius $\sqrt{n^{-1}\ln(n)}$, and we define the sequence of networks $\{G^k\}$ by deleting each edge with probability $\frac14.$ We carried out analogous tests in the cases where $G$ is symmetric and constant and in the case where it is given by a directed ring.
 The obtained results were comparable to the ones that we present.
 We also observed in practice that double stochasticity of the underlying network appears to be essential for the convergence of the considered methods.\\ We set the dimension $d$ as equal to 10 and we generate the quantities involved in the definition of the local objective functions \eqref{logreg} as follows.
 For $i = 1,\dots,n$ we define $a_i = (a_{i1},\dots,a_{i,d-1},1)^T$ where the components $a_{ij}$ are independent and come from the standard normal distribution, and $b_i = sign(a_i^Ty^*+\epsilon_i)$ where $y^*\in\R^d$ with independent components drawn from the standard normal distribution, and $\epsilon_i$ are generated according to the normal distribution with mean 0 and standard deviation 0.4.
 Finally, we take the regularization parameter $R = 0.25.$ The initial vectors $x^0_i$ are generated independently, with components drawn from the uniform distribution on $[0,1]$, and at each iteration we define the consensus matrix $W_k$ as the Metropolis matrix \cite{metropolis}.